First day? Welcome!

 "I have been promoting the program to my friends… I told them the course is well worth (and then some) the money you pay for it."

 Tuition: $9,499 (room and board available for an additional cost)

 To enroll, use the link below, or call 877-877-6687.

-San Diego is "America's Finest City."
+San Diego is known as "America's Finest City."
 With a bustling downtown, hip urban neighborhoods, exciting clubs and restaurants as well as several charming seaside villages, San Diego offers unique attractions that could keep you busy all day.
-As MCAT Summer Immersion students, San Diego will provide the most exciting environment you won’t have time to see.
+San Diego offers the most thrilling environment that you, as an MCAT2015 Summer Immersion student, won't have time to see.

-What?
-Won't have time to see?
-That's right!
-For 7 weeks you will be immersed in the most intensive MCAT preparation available.
-In 49 days, some of the best MCAT instructors in the country will provide up to 370 hours of custom designed MCAT instruction.
-Do the math… 370 hours in 49 days.
-That’s intense!
+That's because for six weeks, you'll be immersed in the most intensive MCAT2015 preparation available.
+That's right: in just 42 days, some of the best MCAT2015 instructors in the country will provide up to 481 hours of custom-designed MCAT2015 instruction.
+Do the math… 481 hours in 42 days.
+That's intense!

 Seven weeks of MCAT Summer Immersion

 Please note: Schedule specifics are subject to change.

 Room and Board